Private student loans to suit your needs

 Private student loans are typically issued by a bank or financial institution, (as opposed to federal student loans, which are offered by the government).

-Whether you're studying online or on campus, private school loans—as well as federal student loans—for college and grad school can be used to pay for your education expenses, which for full-time and half-time students may include:
+Whether you're studying online or on campus, private school loans—as well as federal student loans—for college and grad school can be used to pay for education expenses included in your school's cost of attendance, which for full-time and half-time students may include:

 • Tuition